analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

       <caption>

-At it's core, for the HTML builder, it is somewhat equivalent to:
+At its core, for the HTML builder, it is somewhat equivalent to:

 .. code:: rst